WWE News: Top Superstar Name-Drops Matt Hardy Right After He Parts Ways With TNA

 For months, many have wondered if the Hardy Boyz would leave TNA Impact Wrestling and return to WWE, but nothing much was ever really known.
 Well, just yesterday, everything blew up as the current TNA World Tag Team Champions decided to part ways with their company and become free agents in the world of professional wrestling.
-Rumors started to swirl and then, the flames were fanned by a former WWE Champion name-dropping Matt Hardy out of nowhere.
+Rumors started to swirl, and then, the flames were fanned by a former WWE Champion name-dropping Matt Hardy out of nowhere.

 Sasha Banks has so much going on in the company right now as she is about to face off with Nia Jax once again, but she is well aware of the drama going on elsewhere.
 While she may not have anything to do with it directly, Banks made sure she got involved.